Nicknamed “the resurrection plant,” the rose of Jericho’s magical uses have made it a popular and widely sought out

 “ [Its use] runs parallel to the way we understand life, love, and rebirth: The rose of Jericho is known to bring in protection and good luck, as well as to help balance negative energies in our lives,” says Jenelle Kim, master herbalist and doctor of Chinese medicine.

 Oh, and did we mention it’s used in teas and incenses to ease colds, alleviate throats, and even aid in childbirth?
 Mic drop.

 How The Benefits of Rose of Jericho Show Up In Keys Soulcare

 The one place we love to find rose of Jericho?
 Skincare offerings, obviously.
-When added to our beauty products, rose of Jericho benefits our skin by keeping it ultra-nourished by improving water retention and preventing moisture loss.
+When added to our beauty offerings, rose of Jericho benefits our skin by keeping it ultra-nourished by improving water retention and preventing moisture loss.
 (See you later, dry patches.)
 Our own Dr. Snyder made a point to infuse its on-the-spot regenerative properties — and energetic goodness — into our Reviving Aura Mist and Comforting Balm.
 (According to Snyder, who’s washing her hands even more often than most of us already are, our moisture-protecting balm has been a game-changer during the pandemic.)

 We’re thrilled to keep sharing our ingredient learnings (and the offerings that come from them!) with you.
 Have questions or ideas for what we should delve into next?
 Share them in the comments.